 Looking after yourself in winter

-Our winter health tips look at preventative measures you can take including how to stay warm this winter, overcoming feelings of isolation and boosting your immune system.
+With all this in mind, it’s more vital than ever that we take better care of ourselves during the colder months, and our winter health tips look at preventative measures you can take – from figuring out how to stay warm this winter to overcoming feelings of isolation and boosting your immune system.

 - Don’t sit still for more than an hour at a time